savannahmwynn/savannahmwynn/README.md

   <h1>About Me</h1>
-    <p>Hi there!
-I'm <strong>Savannah</strong>, a passionate and detail-oriented person with extensive experience in creating clear, concise, and user-friendly documentation.
-I have a knack for transforming complex technical concepts into easily understandable content, ensuring that users have a seamless experience with the products and technologies they use.</p>
+   <p> Hi there!
+I'm Savannah, a detail-oriented professional with a strong background in technical support, project management, and technical documentation.
+I excel at troubleshooting complex issues, translating technical information into clear and accessible content, and managing projects from concept to completion.
+I’m passionate about finding practical solutions, improving processes, and helping both users and teams navigate technology with confidence.</p>

   <h2>My Expertise</h2>